Fair Work Ombudsman decisions

 Fair Work Ombudsman

-The Fair Work Ombudsman has commenced legal action against Rapid Plumbing Group Pty Ltd, a Western Sydney plumbing company, and its sole director, Scott Mahboub.
+The Fair Work Ombudsman has commenced legal action against Rapid Plumbing Group Pty Ltd, a Western Sydney plumbing company, and its sole director, the Respondent.
 A young worker was employed as a plumber by Rapid Plumbing Group from July to October 2022.
 A Fair Work Inspector issued a Compliance Notice in February 2023, alleging the company failed to pay the worker industry allowances and accrued annual leave entitlements.
 The company allegedly failed to comply with the Compliance Notice.

 Fair Work Ombudsman